hannahyklee/hannahyklee.github.io/docs/index.md

 I'm a software engineer at Microsoft currently working on services supporting datacenter operations, helping Microsoft's cloud run as efficiently as possible.
 I'm also a recent graduate of the University of Washington (UW), where I received my masters degree in computer science and engineering.
 Previously, I received my bachelors degree in computer science and applied mathematics with College Honors, also at UW.

-I'm broadly interested in applied machine learning and solving interesting engineering problems at scale, with an emphasis on efficiency, safety, and impact.
-I've worked previously as a machine learning engineer at [TrueMedia.org](https://www.truemedia.org) where I tackled deepfake detection as a continuation of [research]({{ site.baseurl }}{% link research.md %}) I conducted at UW for my masters degree, have experience researching [computer vision techniques for mobile health applications]({{ site.baseurl }}{% link research.md %}), and have built a strong technical background through [multiple engineering internships](https://hannahyklee.github.io/assets/cv.pdf).
+Before joining Microsoft, I worked as a machine learning engineer at [TrueMedia.org](https://www.truemedia.org) where I tackled deepfake detection as a continuation of [research]({{ site.baseurl }}{% link research.md %}) I conducted at UW for my masters degree, have experience researching [computer vision techniques for mobile health applications]({{ site.baseurl }}{% link research.md %}), and have spent time as an [intern and teaching assistant](https://hannahyklee.github.io/assets/cv.pdf).

 Other long term interests of mine include running, hiking, reading, and drawing (often of places I've run in or hiked around).
 <!-- ___ -->